jonkiparsky/about/giving-a-presentation.md

 helps you understand the subject matter better - it's a win all around!

-Presenters do not need to be "experts", they do not need to have contributed to the python language, created a library, or written a book.
+Presenters do not need to be "experts", they do not need to have contributed to the Python language, created a library, or written a book.
 Anyone who has worked with the language and learned something interesting from doing so has something to share, and our community wants to hear you share it.